LaNsHoR/basic-modals/README.md

 - `message`: Text content.
 The default value is "Default Message".
 - `button_ok_content`: Text for the "ok button".
 Default value is "Ok".
 - `title`: A title on the top of the modal.
 By default alert modals don't have any title.
+- `className`: A class attribute applied to the alert's root element.
+- `id`: An id attribute applied to the alert's root element.

 ### Use 1: Invoking it with a message without parameters